ColoredCow/portal/docs/installation.md

             ```
           - Restart MAMP.
 Next, open this url in your browser: http://portal.test

-          - In case you face a 403 Forbidden error in Apache, try this instead-
+          - In case you see a 403 Forbidden error in Apache, try this instead:
             ```apacheconf
             <Directory>
             #...